This page contains a list of various tools and use cases for those tools. Your milage may vary.

 - Symbol text descriptions in NVDA

-- VoiceOver for Mac (comes preinstalled)
+- VoiceOver for Mac (comes preinstalled on Mac and iOS systems)

 - ORCA for Linux